 She holds a PhD in law delivered jointly by the Université libre de Bruxelles and the University of Geneva in September 2016.
 She holds an LL.M. in European law (College of Europe, Bruges, 2009-2010) and a Master 2 in « European economic law » (Sciences Po Paris, University of Strasbourg”).
 After working for two years as an academic assistant in the legal department of the College of Europe, she joined the Institute for European Studies as a PhD researcher in July 2012.
 She has been a member of the GEM PhD School, Erasmus Mundus Joint Doctorate “Globalisation, the EU & Multilateralism” since September 2013.

 After holding positions at the Dublin City University and the United Nations Office on Drugs and Crime, she became in October 2018 “Chargée de recherches F.R.S. – F.N.R.S / Post-doctoral researcher” at the Université Libre de Bruxelles, a position that ended in 2021.
-She is also director of the Centre for European Law since September 2020.
+She was director of the Centre for European Law between September 2020 and September 2023.
+She is since September 2023 Director of the Institute for European Studies (IEE-ULB).

 Her doctoral research focused on the European legal framework in relation to the fight against Trafficking in Human Beings and its promotion outside the European Union’s borders.
 Her research was supervised jointly by Professor A. Weyembergh (IEE-ULB) and Professor R. Roth (University of Geneva).
 Her work has been published as a monograph in 2021 (The external dimension of the EU’s policy against trafficking in human beings, Hart Publishing).

 Her research interests include other aspects of European Union Law, such as EU Criminal Law, EU external relations law, EU migration law and the free movement of persons.